 3. Anticipate changes in your company’s electrical recharging needs.

 There’s no doubt about it : full adoption of electric vehicles is impossible due to a lack of sufficient electrical infrastructure in the UK.
+53% of public charging points in the UK offer power between 7kW and 22kW, while there is a trend towards increasing the availability of fast chargers (50kW and above) to meet the demand for quicker and more efficient recharges.
 However, given the development of support schemes and the dynamic sales of electric cars in the future, strategies for deploying charging points are being stepped up, particularly in businesses.

-At the same time, British employees who own an electric vehicle expect to have access to a recharging point in the workplace.
+At the same time, British employees who own an electric vehicle expect to have access to a charging point in the workplace.
+As of April 2024, there are 1.7 million electric and plug-in hybrid vehicles on the roads in the UK, including 1.1 million fully electric vehicles and 655,000 plug-in hybrids.

 That’s why companies must now make it a point of honor to develop electric charging points in their car parks.
 Not only to fulfill a strategic objective during a recruitment drive (since the presence of recharging points in a company’s car park makes it more attractive to applicants).
 But also to improve your company’s employee experience, Quality of Life, and Working Conditions (QLWC).